ThomasDanger/TicTacToe-In-Assembly/README.md

 I thought maybe this would show some sort of ability to program in assembly language and, by extension, land me a internship working with embedded systems.
 Check back for updates.

+This is where I developed my iconic love for bit-wise operations and assembly language.